mattburnett-repo/generic-fse-code-challenge/frontend/README.md

 * You can also pull and run the [Docker image](https://hub.docker.com/r/mattburnett01/generic-code-challenge-frontend)
   * You will need a Docker network and the Docker image for the backend.
 Instructions are [here](https://github.com/mattburnett-repo/generic-fse-code-challenge/tree/main/backend)

-* This project uses [AuthServer](https://github.com/mattburnett-repo/authServer) to handle authentication.
+* This project uses [AuthServer](https://github.com/mattburnett-repo/authServer) to handle basic authentication.
 Authentication data / processing is kept separate from application data.

 ## Technology used
 * React